vikramsg/kickstart.nvim/README.md

 This is a fork of [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim).
 The primary changes I made is for easier Python and Tmux setup.

+## zsh

+I have also put my zsh setup here for easier tracking of any changes I make.

 ## Introduction

 A starting point for Neovim that is: